onegambler/alexa-tesco-skill/README.md

 Copy the `<KEY>` and keep this somewhere as we will need to use it later.

 ### Customising the products
-Now what we need to do is tell the skill which products can be searched and added to the basket.
+Now we need to let the skill know which products can be searched and added to the basket.
-So, in the project open the file `products.yml` which contains a list of the most common groceries.
+In the project, open the file `products.yml`.
+It contains a list of the most common groceries.
 Alexa will only understand products contained in the list.
-You can add any product you want, as long as it can be found using the groceries search bar on Tesco.com. **All strings need to be lowercase!**
+You can add any product you want, as long as it can be found using the groceries search bar on Tesco.com.
 Also it should be noted that the IFTTT action
 > will search Tesco.com for products matching the search text, and add the first result to your basket.